mustafataha5/New_Book_store/README.md

 # Project Name: ReadEase

 ## About Our project:
-ReadEase website is an online book store, that gives the user the chance to view a book details, and reviews from otjer useres.
+ReadEase website is an online book store, that gives the user the chance to view a book details, and reviews from other useres.
 Also, our website provide a space for readers to communicate and share thier thoughts, opinions, and knowldge.

 A theme for Book Store documentation.